OWRC/interpolants/sources/climate-data-service.md

 # Data Interpolation

-With the exception of CaPA-HRDPA and SNODAS, point/station data require spatial interpolation to acheive a contiguous distribution of climactic variables.
-These data are automatically [interpolated to every 10km² sub-watersheds using Delft-FEWS](/interpolants/fews/climate-interpolation.html).
+With the exception of CaPA-HRDPA and SNODAS, point/station data require spatial interpolation to achieve a contiguous distribution of climactic variables.
+These data are automatically interpolated to every 10km² sub-watersheds using Delft-FEWS.
+[See here for more details on the interpolation techniques used on every climate variable offered with the data service](/interpolants/fews/climate-interpolation.html).

 <br><br>